bube054/ginvalidator/README.md

 NewQuery("search_query", nil).Chain().Not().Empty().Trim("").Validate();
 ```

-In this case, if the user passes a search_query value that is composed of whitespaces only, it won't be empty, therefore the validation passes.
-But since the .Trim() sanitizer is there, the whitespace's will be removed, and the field will become empty, so you actually end up with a false positive.
+In this case, if the user passes a `"search_query"` value that is composed of whitespaces only, it won't be empty, therefore the validation passes.
+But since the `.Trim()` sanitizer is there, the whitespace's will be removed, and the field will become empty, so you actually end up with a false positive.

 Now, compare it with the below snippet: